paypal/paypal-checkout-components/README.md

 ## Integrating with the PayPal REST API

-If you want to use the advanced javascript integration, you will need a way to create Express Checkout tokens on your server side.
+If you want to use the advanced javascript integration, you will need a way to create payment tokens on your server side.
 The simplest way to do this is using the [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/)

 1. Go to [developer.paypal.com/developer/applications](https://developer.paypal.com/developer/applications) and create a **REST API app**, then note down your client id and secret